Andy4495/MSP430TempSensorWithDisplay/README.md

 With the microcontroller sleeping most of the time, overall power consumption is very low.
 Per [EnergyTrace][14] measurements, the module pulls a mean current draw of 0.027 mA.
 A fully charged FuelTank can power this setup for several months.

-### Program Space Savings
+### BQ27510 Interface

-In order to save program space, this sketch uses [software I2C][7] to get data from the [BQ27510 Fuel Gauge][12] on the Fuel Tank [BoosterPack][3] instead of the [Fuel Tank Library][13].
+This sketch uses [software I2C][7] to get data from the [BQ27510 Fuel Gauge][12] on the Fuel Tank [BoosterPack][3].
 The BQ27510 has a simple I2C interface which makes it easy to implement directly without the use of a specialized library.

 ## LaunchPad and BoosterPack Pin usage